mishkinf/BddSharp/README.md

 # BddSharp
  *A Simple Behavior Driven Development Setup for C#*

-BddSharp is intended to make setting up a behavior driven test development environment for ASP.net applications much simpler (particularly those using Entity Framework).
+BddSharp is intended to make setting up a behavior driven test development environment for ASP.Net Entity Framework based web applications easy.
+It supports building fixtures that load into your test database and into an in-memory version of your Entity Framework data model to support both unit and integration testing with NUnit and SpecFlow.
+It provides a way to automatically spawn a test server before running SpecFlow tests and helps with generating Jasmine fixtures.
 ### Credits
 Mishkin Faustini, Author